Time, Stop Wasting It: A Simple Approach For Better Decisions

 3. Lack of Information: Decisions made without adequate information or analysis are more likely to lead to suboptimal outcomes.
 Time spent gathering relevant data and considering options can prevent hasty and potentially harmful decisions.

-4. Emotional Bias: Emotional states like stress, anxiety, or excitement can cloud judgment and lead to decisions based on temporary feelings rather than rational analysis.
+4. Emotional Bias: Emotional states like stress, anxiety, or excitement can cloud judgment.
+They can lead to decisions based on temporary feelings rather than rational analysis.

 A Simple Approach to Better Decision-Making